micuco/Online-Exam-Platform/README.md

 Run the main class with the test folder name as argument.
 The program reads commands from input files and writes results to output files.

-## Notes

-The project follows the assignment requirements and focuses on clean object-oriented design and correct use of collections and generics.